websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/solr/installing-solr.md

    - `com.liferay.portal.search.tuning.rankings.web`
    - `com.liferay.portal.search.tuning.synonyms.web`

 If you're a Liferay DXP customer you should use the blacklist feature as described above.
 The App Manager and Gogo shell rely on the `osgi/state` folder to "remember" the state of the bundle.
 If you delete this folder (recommended during patching) the Elasticsearch connector is reinstalled and started automatically.
-Liferay CE users can use the blacklist approach or disable the Elasticsearch and search tuning modules in the App Manager or the Gogo shell, if desired.
+Liferay CE users can use the blacklist approach or disable the Elasticsearch and search tuning modules in the App Manager or the Gogo shell.

 To disable via App Manager,